 For those not necessarily able to indulge in deep scuba dives, but still interested in swimming alongside the abundant marine life, plenty of snorkelling is a must when visiting the southern reefs.

-The tour operatorsOpens in a new tab. will allow substantial time for swimming and snorkelling as part of the experience of visiting the island and lagoon.
+The tour operators will allow substantial time for swimming and snorkelling as part of the experience of visiting the island and lagoon.

 Playing With The Turtles